Tropical Storm Nock-ten: Vietnam, Laos and Thailand

-Aftermath
+Aftermath and retirement

 On August 11, 10 days after the storm dissipated, several regions in Thailand were still underwater.
 The storm was reported to have affected a total of at least 1,371,137 people and killed 22 throughout the country.
 Floodwaters were still affecting 411,585 people in the provinces of Phrae, Sukhothai, Uttaradit, Phichit, Phitsanulok, Tak, Nakhon Sawan, Ayutthaya and Mukdahan.
 Several days later, the death toll continued to rise as the floods continued to affect several Thai provinces.

 In Vietnam, the storm damaged nearly 2,450,385 acres of farmland and affected some 1.1 million people, killing 20.
 A 1111 hotline was opened to receive complaints about floods and collect food donations.
 The total damage to the Laos was estimated to be at 16 billion Kip or US$199,563.

+The name that PAGASA gave to Nock-ten, Juaning, was retired following this storm because of the damage.
+In June 2012, PAGASA selected the name Jenny to replace Juaning and was used for the first time in the 2015 season.
+The name Nock-ten, however, was not retired after the 2011 season, but was retired after its next usage in 2016.